Close up of a typewriter typing the words "Something worth reading" for a blog that explains how to create a content brief

 Understand your audience

-Unearth the buried treasure of information to help your writers create content that speaks directly to your audience.
+Unearth the buried treasure of information to help your writers create content that speaks directly to your ideal fan.

 Google Analytics interface displayed on a computer screen to visualize the insights needed to understand your target audience when writing a content brief.